 - Remove siding, following lead-safe practices if required.
 See Lead Paint and Lead-Safe Work in Chapter 5 - Section 5.5.
 Transite (slate) siding shall be removed intact only by persons with appropriate DHS asbestos certification, unless the siding has been tested and does not contain asbestos. - 2.
-Drill or cut a two- to three-inch diameter hole to access each cavity to be insulated. - Probe all wall cavities through holes, to identify fire blocking, diagonal bracing, and other obstacles.
-After probing, drill or cut whatever additional holes are necessary to ensure complete coverage.
+Drill or cut a two- to three-inch diameter hole to access each cavity to be insulated. - 3.
+Probe all wall cavities through holes, to identify fire blocking, diagonal bracing, and other obstacles.
+After probing, drill or cut whatever additional holes are necessary to ensure complete coverage. - Start by insulating several full-height, unobstructed wall cavities with a known quantity of insulation so the installed density can be calculated and the blower controls can be set properly. - 5.
+Depending on the location of the hole, insert the tube all the way to one end of the cavity.
+Start the machine and back the hose out slowly as the cavity fills.
+Work the hose back and forth in the cavity to pack the insulation tighter, if necessary. - 6.
+Shut off the flow of material when approximately one foot of tube is remaining in the wall.
+Re-insert the tube to the opposite end of the cavity, and repeat Step 5.
+Shut off the flow of material when the cavity is completely full.